What Is NTU Psychotherapy?

 Basic principles of NTU therapy include: Harmony; Balance; Interconnectedness; Cultural Awareness; and Authenticity.

 This therapeutic approach is used in working with children, youth and families, education programs, and substance abuse treatment programs that allows them to recognize and tap into their inner strength for healing and oneness, understanding that healing is a natural process.
 NTU highlights the interrelatedness between intrinsic and extrinsic factors involved in one’s ability to respond to the problems of daily living.
-NTU interventionists use spirituality-focused, culturally competent interventions to facilitate the healing process.
+NTU interventionists use spirituality-focused, culturally responsive interventions to facilitate the healing process.